Alhambra Theatre (San Francisco)

-The Alhambra Theatre is a Moorish Revival movie theater building at 2330 Polk Street in San Francisco, California, that opened on November 5, 1926.
+The Alhambra Theatre was a Moorish Revival movie palace at 2330 Polk Street in San Francisco, California, that opened on November 5, 1926.
+The building was designated a San Francisco landmark in 1996 and currently hosts a Crunch Fitness gym, still showing films on the big screen.

+History

 The theater was designed by Miller & Pflueger (architect Timothy L. Pflueger also designed the Castro Theater and the Paramount Theater in Oakland, California).